remarkjs/remark-math/readme.md

 ## Packages

-This repo houses three packages:
+This repo houses four packages:

 *   [`remark-math`][remark-math]
     — Parses `$` as `inlineMath` and `$$` as `math` nodes
 *   [`rehype-katex`][rehype-katex]
     — Transforms math nodes with [KaTeX][]
-    (recommended)
+    (✨ recommended)
 *   [`rehype-mathjax`][rehype-mathjax]
     — Transforms math nodes with [MathJax][]
+    (✨ recommended)
 *   [`remark-html-katex`][remark-html-katex]
     — Transforms math nodes with [KaTeX][] for [`remark-html`][remark-html] (discouraged)

-See the above packages for more information.
+See their readmes for more information.

 ## Security